Ganödasé'geh | The White Springs Project

-Documents and artifactual evidence suggest that White Springs was founded by forced relocation after a French-led invasion in 1687 resulted in the burning of all four of the major Seneca homeland communities.
+Documents and artifactual evidence suggest that Ganödasé'geh was founded by forced relocation after a French-led invasion in 1687 resulted in the burning of all four of the major Onöndowa'ga:' homeland communities.
 The destroyed sites included Ganondagan, White Springs’ direct predecessor and currently a New York State historic site.
-Warfare between the Haudenosaunee, European colonists, and other Native groups continued during the first decade at White Springs.
+Warfare between the Hodínöhšö:ni:h, European colonists, and other Indigenous groups continued during the first decade at Ganödasé'geh.
 Major peace treaties negotiated in 1700-1701 improved the situation, but sporadic violence continued into the eighteenth century.
-In about 1715, the White Springs Senecas moved to a series of smaller neighborhoods to the southwest, one of which was the Townley-Read site.
-This relocation was prompted both by improving political conditions in the region and diminishing local resources, particularly firewood.
+In about 1715, the Onöndowa'ga:' at White Springs moved to a series of smaller neighborhoods to the southwest, one of which was the Townley-Read site.
+This relocation was prompted both by improving political conditions in the region and to avoid damaging local resources.

-Fieldwork at the site was conducted in collaboration with representatives of the Seneca descendant community.
-The project was initiated based on Seneca interest in “life after Ganondagan” since the community did not have much information about everyday conditions following the 1687 French invasion.
-The Ganondagan site currently houses the Seneca Art and Culture Center and is a prominent venue for events for the Seneca and broader indigenous communities; exhibits there already have incorporated some information generated by the White Springs Project.
-Senecas also reviewed the Project’s field methods and opted for a minimally invasive approach; the project excavated less than one percent of the domestic area of the site.
+Fieldwork at the site was conducted in collaboration with representatives of the Onöndowa'ga:' descendant community.
+The project was initiated based on Onöndowa'ga:' interest in “life after Ganondagan” since the community did not have much information about everyday conditions following the 1687 French invasion.
+The Ganondagan site currently houses the Seneca Art and Culture Center and is a prominent venue for events for the Onöndowa'ga:' and broader Indigenous communities; exhibits there already have incorporated some information generated by the Ganödasé'geh/White Springs Project.
+Onöndowa'ga:' cultural leaders also reviewed the Project’s field methods and opted for a minimally invasive approach; the project excavated less than one percent of the domestic area of the site.

-Cornell University’s American Indian Program (now the American Indian and Indigenous Studies Program) provided full-tuition scholarships for Native students to attend the White Springs excavations with the goal of building archaeological capacity among Indigenous communities.
+Cornell University’s American Indian Program (now the American Indian and Indigenous Studies Program) provided full-tuition scholarships for Indigenous students to attend the White Springs excavations with the goal of building relationships to and archaeological capacity within Indigenous Nations.
 To date, nine undergraduate and nine post-graduate students have received support.
-The collaborative nature of the project will extend beyond fieldwork to analysis and writing.
-Results from the White Springs project will be published as a multi-author, multivocal book that will include the perspectives of Indigenous academics, Seneca community authorities, and archaeological specialists.
-The artifact assemblages from the Cornell excavations at White Springs will be transferred to the Seneca-Iroquois National Museum in Salamanca, New York, for permanent curation following cataloging and analysis.
+The collaborative nature of the project extends beyond fieldwork to analysis and writing.
+Results from the Ganödasé'geh/White Springs project will be published as a multi-author, multivocal book that will include the perspectives of Indigenous academics, Onöndowa'ga:' community authorities, and archaeological specialists.
+The artifact assemblages from the Cornell excavations at Ganödasé'geh/White Springs will be transferred to the Onöhsagwë:de’ Cultural Center (formerly known as the Seneca-Iroquois National Museum) in Salamanca, New York, for permanent curation following cataloging and analysis.

 Cornell fieldwork at the site concluded in 2015.
 The project is currently in the process of cataloging, analyzing, and writing up an account of the artifacts, animal and plant remains, and spatial information recovered from the site.